LilleAndersen/LilleAndersen/README.md

+### About me

+---

 - 👋 Hi, I’m @LilleAndersen
-- 👀 I’m interested in games and programming
+- 👀 I’m interested in games, anime and programming
-- 💻 I’m currently learning computer science at Amalie Skram High School
+- 💻 I’m currently studying computer science at a High School in Norway.
 - 📫 If you wanna contact me, you can reach me at oboytm04@gmail.com.
 Alternatively contact me on Disorcd, where my tag is Little#3680

+---

 <!---
 LilleAndersen/LilleAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.